 Before submitting an ILL request, check the VIRGO online catalog to see if any UVa library owns it.
 If another UVa library owns the material, check to see if your request is eligible for student delivery service.
 If the item is checked out, click Recall Item and enter your computing ID and the last 4 digits of your social security number OR the last 4 digits of your university ID (for anyone entering UVa in August 2007 or later).
 Select Law as the pickup library (or whichever library is most convenient).
 When it becomes available, you will receive an e-mail telling you it is on hold for you here.

 If the title is unavailable, you should then request an ILL, following these steps:

 In VIRGO, click the Sign In link on the toolbar at the top.
 Log in to Netbadge if necessary.
 Click ILL/LEO Requests on the left-hand navigation menu, then the UVA Users Enter Here button.
 This brings you to the Interlibrary Services page.

 On the left of the screen, select the request type and fill in the required fields.
 Notice that in this column you may also look at pending requests, renew checked out materials, and a variety of other options.

-If the title in VIRGO is missing or you want a different edition, click the Requests button on the toolbar at the top, followed by For U.Va. users not affiliated with Health Sciences.
+If the title in VIRGO is missing or you want a different edition, click the Request Item button, followed by Sign in with Netbadge.
 You'll notice that the fields for the record you're currently viewing will already be filled out on the form (which you can edit, if necessary).